Deepa46/DataSparkInsights/README.md

 **DataSpark: Illuminating Insights for Global Electronics** is a comprehensive project focused on retail analytics within the electronics industry.
 The project involves data cleaning, exploratory data analysis (EDA), and visualization using Power BI.

-It aims to provide actionable recommendations for Global Electronics by analyzing customer demographics, sales performance, product popularity, and store operations.
-The insights derived from this analysis will help in optimizing marketing strategies, inventory management, and sales forecasting, ultimately driving business growth.

 ## Data Set
 | Table | Description |
 |-------|-------------|